High availability with master-worker setup

 When you install Deploy, the default configuration is to execute the tasks by an in process worker that runs in the same process as the master.
 This is not a production setup.
 You can change the default configuration and use multiple workers that run in different processes from the master.
 You cannot use the in-process worker and other workers in the same configuration.

 When you install a Deploy instance, the default configuration is to execute the tasks on an internal worker that runs in the same process as the master.
 This setting is defined in the

 This configuration is not intended for production environments.

 The worker is a task executor that is running in a different Java process from the Deploy master process.
-To start a worker, it must have an identical configuration with the master.
-Specifically, the folder structure, contents, and configuration files must be identical and it must use the same database.
-Workers will not be available for execution of new tasks from a master if their plugins or configuration settings differ.
+To start a worker, it must have an identical classpath with the master.
+Specifically, the folder structure, contents, and plugins must be identical and it must use the same database.
+Workers will not be available for execution of new tasks from the Master if their plugins differ.
 See also Changing configuration of masters and workers.

 You can start a separate Java process for each worker from the same folder location as the master.
 These are called local workers.

 This setup provides improved availability and a faster Deploy restart procedure for simple configuration changes such as a new plugin or configuration files updates.
 You can use the